Fowl Cholera in Chickens (2023 Update)

 - feet and legs

 The infection can also target the respiratory tract and tonsils, causing breathing problems.
 When the ears are infected, the infection can spread to the neck, affecting the neck muscles, which causes the head to tilt down.
+The swelling in the legs and feet causes lameness.

 A chronic infection lasts for about a month, but in some cases, it can stick for years, even with treatment.